-3/15/2018 We got up at 6:00 AM and my computer had updated itself but then would not let it stay on.
-At 6:50 AM we left the Days Inn and walked over to the MAX 82nd Street station and purchased our day passes for the morning.
-We boarded a Red Line train for Beaverton.
+3/15/2018 We arose at 6:00 AM and my computer had updated itself but then would not stay on.
+At 6:50 AM, we left the Days Inn and walked over to the MAX 82nd Street station and purchased our day passes for the morning before boarding a Red Line train for Beaverton.

 Downtown Portland crossing the Willamette River.
 We made our way west and arrived on time to Beaverton where the trip ended.

-The Red Line train at Beaverton.
+The Red Line train here.
 We walked over to the Westside Express station and waited for the train to arrive from Wilsonville.